 Activity 16: Calculating percentage increases and decreases

-- You buy a car for £9,000.
+- A brand new ambulance costs £90,000.
 Its value depreciates (decreases) by 25% annually.
-How much will the car be worth at the end of the first year?
+How much will the ambulance be worth at the end of the first year?

-- In order to identify how much the value of the car will decrease by, you need to find out what 25% () of £9,000 is.
-To do this, first you need to find out of £9,000:
+- In order to identify how much the value of the ambulance will decrease by, you need to find out what 25% () of £90,000 is.
+To do this, first you need to find out of £90,000:

-- The car’s value depreciates by £2,250 in the first year, so the value of the car at the end of the first year will be:
+- The ambulances’s value depreciates by £22,500 in the first year, so the value of the ambulance at the end of the first year will be:

 In this section you have learned how to calculate percentage increases and decreases.
-This will be useful when working out the value of a pay increase or how much an item will cost in a sale.
+This will be useful when working out the value of a pay increase or how much medical items will cost after a price reduction.
 You have also seen, and successfully used, two methods of calculating a percentage.
 There is one method that you haven’t been shown (and it’s probably the easiest!): using the percentage button on your calculator.
 The percentage button looks like this:

 To successfully use it when calculating percentages you would enter the sum into your calculator as follows.